MooreJesseB/megastar/README.md

 Megastar styling challenge.

-Please click the [challenge](http://moorejesseb.github.io/megastar/) link to view the challenge solution.
+Please click the [challenge](http://moorejesseb.github.io/megastar/) link to view the solution.
 Display should function well on both mobile and desktop.